Speaking Up in Support of the Tools That Support Sustainable Agriculture

 Then came the practice of no-till farming—a revolutionary concept that transformed agriculture in Uruguay, throughout South America, and around the globe.
 By solving the problem of soil erosion, it boosted production on the best land and brought marginal areas into production.

-Today, farmers in Uruguay cultivate more than 1.8 million hectares.
+Aujourd'hui, farmers in Uruguay cultivate more than 1.8 millions d'hectares.
 That’s almost five times as much farmland as we planted and harvested in the 1990s.
 This increase is great for farmers as well as for consumers, who enjoy affordable and abundant food.

 Farmers traditionally have tilled their fields to loosen them for seeds or to kill the weeds that steal moisture and nutrients from crops.
 Yet tilling is an act of violence—and by ripping into the ground, it invites the soil erosion that traditionally has thwarted farmers in Uruguay.